DaemonOverlord/Fluid/README.md

 myWorldCon.AddServerEVentHandler<CrownEvent>(OnCrown);
 ```

-After you've added your own event handlers you can now create the methods
+And add your own code for each event!
+It's that simple.

 ```c#
 public static void OnCrown(CrownEvent e)